josephsamela/home-server-setup/README.md

 This is a nginx file browser for the media files in `/share/Library`.
 The browser requires username/password authentication and is read-only.

-### `sandbox`

-This is an "always-running" container of Ubuntu that can be ssh'd into for network testing.

 ### `transmission`

 A webclient for `transmission` to manage torrents.
 Downloads are mapped to `/share/temp`.